-One hundred and seventy-eight sample locations were surveyed in Study Zone 3 in summer 2017 (Map 2).
-Sample locations consisted of habitat patches that were large enough to support bat foraging, and were generally mixtures of terrestrial habitat and surface water types.
-Sample locations were 300 metres (m) apart and were situated along roads and trails.
-Additional sample locations were included where creeks crossed a road or trail (Photo 1) or where two or more trails converged, which were considered good potential areas for bat foraging.
-Sampling also occurred at the start-up camp and main camp, where infrastructure could provide lighting that attracts insects and improves foraging opportunities, and provides maternity and other roosting habitat.
-The detection radius was about 50 m at each sample location.
+One hundred and sixty locations were surveyed in Study Zone 3 in summer 2018 (Map 1).
+Survey locations consisted of habitat patches that were large enough to support bat foraging, and were generally mixtures of terrestrial habitat and surface water types.
+Survey locations were 300 metres (m) apart and were situated along roads and trails.
+Additional locations were included where creeks crossed a road or trail (Photo 1) or where two or more trails converged, which were considered good potential areas for bat foraging.
+Surveys also occurred at the start-up camp and main camp, where infrastructure could provide lighting that attracts insects and improves foraging opportunities, and provides maternity and other roosting habitat.
+The detection radius was about 50 m at each survey location.

-Bat surveys were conducted overnight from July 28/29 to July 30/31, 2017 (Table 1), during favourable weather conditions (Appendix 1) for a total of three survey-nights.
+Bat surveys were conducted overnight from July 29/30 to July 31/August 1, 2018 (Table 1), during favourable weather conditions (Appendix 1), for a total of three survey-nights.
 Surveys were conducted from sunset to a half hour before sunrise, when bats are typically actively feeding.
-A two-person crew surveyed each sample location with a hand-held Pettersson Elektronik - D240X bat detector (Photo 2) for five minutes.
-The Global Positioning System (GPS) coordinate, date, time, and weather conditions were recorded at all sample locations.
-Any echolocation calls were to be digitally recorded and brought to the lab for analysis, where the species of bat could be identified with sound analysis software (e.g., Sonobat[TM]).
+A two-person crew surveyed each location with a hand-held Pettersson Elektronik - D240X bat detector (Photo 2) for five minutes.
+The Global Positioning System (GPS) coordinate, date, time, and weather conditions were recorded at all survey locations.
+Any echolocation calls were to be digitally recorded and brought to the lab for analysis, where the species of bat could be identified with sound analysis software (e.g., SonobatTM).